 Summer is fast approaching and whilst long, hot sunny days may still seem some way off, the coming months can present employers with some seasonally related staff scenarios to handle.
-We take a look at a few of the most common situations HR Teams are likely to face as the temperatures (hopefully) rise.
+We take a look at a few of the most common situations employers are likely to face as the temperatures (hopefully) rise.

 Handling holiday requests

 Check your holiday policy – or if you don’t have one in place now is a good time to adopt one – and make sure that all staff are aware of the procedure for requesting and authorising time off.
 Certain times of the year are more popular for holiday requests – particularly if employees need to fall in line with school holiday times – so make sure that you adopt a fair and consistent approach.
 Also consider if you will need any additional seasonal staff to cover holidays or peak business periods and start the recruitment process early.